 Seeing an online promotional advertisement pop up while you’re using an online app is a common occurrence.
 Consumers expect these and their responses to the advertisements are growing in numbers.

-Interactive Advertising Bureau states that mobile advertising has experienced a growth surge of 65% in 2014, which has since been growing by the day.
+Interactive Advertising Bureau states that mobile advertising has experienced a growth surge of 65% in 2014 and 24% by the year 2019, which has since been growing by the day.

 A report sourced from emarketer says “In 2019, worldwide digital ad spending will rise by 17.6% to $333.25 billion.
 That means that, for the first time, digital will account for roughly half of the global ad market.”